dantorus/dantorus/README.md

-c+h freely, I'm always afk.
+AGE LIMIT! below 14 plz dni or ill cry I GUESS. we can talk normally and be friends/oomfs but that's it!! no closure plzz thx. c+h freely, I'm always afk.
 Whispers is preferred if you want to talk, my public chat can be off sometimes. i mostly chat through my party members